Environmental impact of illicit drug production

-The environmental impacts caused by the production of illicit drugs is an often neglected topic when analysing the effects of such substances.
+The environmental impacts caused by the production of illicit drugs are an often-neglected topic when analyzing the effects of such substances.
 However, due to the clandestine nature of illicit drug production, its effects can be highly destructive yet difficult to detect and measure.
-The consequences differ depending upon the drug being produced but can be largely categorised into impacts caused by natural drugs or caused by synthetic/semi-synthetic drugs.
-Natural drugs refer to drugs which are primarily extracted from a natural source such as cocaine or cannabis.
-Synthetic drugs are produced from material that can't be found in nature and semi-synthetic drugs are made from both natural and synthetic materials such as methamphetamine and MDMA.
-Drug policy is a large determinant on how organisations produce drugs and thereby, how their processes affect the environment, thus prompting Government bodies to analyse the current drug policy.
-It is inevitable that solutions to such environmental impacts are synonymous with solutions to overall illicit drug production, however many have noted the reactionary measures undertaken by government bodies and elevate the need of preventative measures instead.
+The consequences differ depending upon the drug being produced, but can be largely categorized into impacts caused by natural drugs or caused by synthetic/semi-synthetic drugs.
+Natural drugs refer to drugs which are primarily extracted from a natural source, such as cocaine or cannabis.
+Synthetic drugs are produced from materials that cannot be found in nature, and semi-synthetic drugs are made from both natural and synthetic materials, such as methamphetamine and MDMA.
+Drug policy is a large determinant of how organisations produce drugs and thereby, how their processes affect the environment, thus prompting government bodies to analyze the current drug policy.
+It is inevitable that solutions to such environmental impacts are synonymous with solutions to overall illicit drug production.
+However, many have noted the reactionary measures taken by government bodies and elevated the need for preventive measures instead.

 Environmental impacts of natural drugs

-Natural drugs are those whose constituents are primarily extracted from natural sources such as cocaine or marijuana.
+Natural drugs are those whose constituents are primarily extracted from natural sources, such as cocaine or marijuana.
 The environmental impacts associated with such drugs include deforestation, watershed depletion and greenhouse gas emissions.